ibois-epfl/augmented-stacking/README.md

 # Branch for camera sets software

-Secondary branch for time-lapse code for recording augmented-stacking session.
+Secondary branch for time-lapse code for recording augmented-stacking session: use config.txt to set the directory as output.

-- use `.\code\timelapse.py` to start the timelapse.
-Do not forget to put your directory in the code